 4. Delivery times and options

 If you go through a lot of goods or materials, you’re going to need a supplier that can get these to you in good time.
 As such, you need to make sure you find out about delivery and lead times.
+You may need a cheap courier in Ireland to help with the shipments.

 To do this, speak to the supplier and find out what the average delivery time is, but also how often they experience delays or issues with their delivery.
 This is because you don’t want to find yourself short of products and unable to get any more in a hurry.